Serving all people by providing personalized health and wellness through exemplary care, education and research.

 People with lighter skin who burn easily or have freckles are much more likely to get skin cancer.
 People with darker skin are less likely to get skin cancer.

 Exposure to the sun's ultraviolet (UV) rays is the most important risk factor for skin cancer.
-But only a little over half of American adults use sun protection.

 Most skin cancers appear in older people, but skin damage from the sun begins at an early age.
 Sun protection should start in childhood to prevent skin cancer later in life.